Cannabis Sales and Transport in Humboldt County: HS § 11359, HS § 11360, and the Interstate Line

 Usually, no. For most adults, unlicensed sale of cannabis under HS § 11359 and HS § 11360 is a misdemeanor.
 That means up to six months in county jail, not years in prison.

 But there are a few triggers that turn it into a felony.
 Selling to a minor is one.
 Having certain prior serious felony convictions is another.
 So is running a large unlicensed operation.
+Prosecutors in Humboldt County look closely at quantity, location, and any sign of organized distribution when they decide which way to charge a case.

 Licensed sale through the Department of Cannabis Control is completely legal.
 The charges we see are almost always aimed at unlicensed activity, not licensed shops doing things the right way.
+The Medicinal and Adult-Use Cannabis Regulation and Safety Act, known as MAUCRSA, sets out the licensing structure the California Department of Cannabis Control uses to regulate cultivation, distribution, manufacturing, retail, and testing statewide.

 At the first meeting, we always check three things: what actually happened, whether any license was in place, and whether a felony trigger applies.
 Most of the time, our goal is simple, keep the case at the misdemeanor level and fight any felony trigger the prosecution tries to add.